Tension Board climbing: setup, benchmarks, and high-quality sessions

 Conclusion

 Always remember to warm up properly, take adequate rest, and pay attention to skin and tendon care.
-Additionally, incorporating symmetry training is essential to prevent imbalances.
+Embrace the Tension Board system today and take your climbing performance to the next level.

 FAQ